andrewjeffallen/arpsdca/README.md

 | Unique Well num |  rate in BBL, Gal, or Mcf   |   timestamp   |

 You may have 1 or many wells in the dataset, the `execute_arps` will work regardless!

+#### Using LSTM for production data

+Using the same data structure as defined above, the [lstm.py](https://github.com/andrewjeffallen/arpsdca/blob/main/arps/lstm.py) module allows you to train, validate, test long short term memory recurrent neural network on your production data.

+_/coming soon: